christinaheinze/loco-lib/index.md

 **Dependencies**

 We provide two different random projections -- "sparse" and the subsampled randomised discrete cosine transform "SDCT".
-The latter depends on [FFTW](http://www.fftw.org/) which needs to be preinstalled on all worker nodes.
-Also note that FFTW is not thread-safe which may cause problems depending on the cluster architecture used.
+The latter depends on [FFTW](http://www.fftw.org/) which is not thread-safe which may cause problems depending on the cluster architecture used.
 Therefore, we currently recommend to use the option "sparse".
-We aim to add more documentation on how to use the DCT in the future.
+If you choose to use the SDCT, FFTW must be preinstalled on all worker nodes and you must add the path via the `conf` option `spark.executor.extraLibraryPath`.
+For instance,
+{% highlight bash %}
+--conf "spark.executor.extraLibraryPath=/cluster/apps/fftw/3.3.3/x86_64/gcc_4.4.6/serial/lib64/"
+{% endhighlight %}
+Note that this is not necessary if you only use the sparse random projection.

 # Examples